Calibration of neutron star natal kick velocities to isolated pulsar observations: Binary Evolution Model

 Unlike the SSE scenario, we allow for ECSNe in the binary evolution scenario, as Roche-lobe overflow in a binary system can suppress dredge-up and allow for electron-capture~\citep{Podsiadlowski:2003py, Ibeling:2013bm, DallOsso:2013tnx, Poelarends:2017dua}.
 In $\texttt{COMPAS}$, stars explode in ECSNe if they have helium core masses between 1.6 and 2.25 $M_\odot$ at the base of the asymptotic giant branch, lose their hydrogen envelopes through mass transfer, and reach a carbon-oxygen core mass of 1.38 $M_\odot$ \citep{compas:2022ApJS..258...34R}.
 Furthermore, $\texttt{COMPAS}$ assumes that whenever already stripped naked helium stars overflow their Roche lobes after the helium main sequence (case BB mass transfer), they lose their entire helium envelopes but none of their carbon-oxygen core mass and explode in ultra-stripped supernovae (USSNe; \citealt{Tauris:2015}).
+However, the amount of mass removed from the donor during case BB mass transfer is uncertain \citep{Tauris:2015, Laplace:2020hum}, and some helium envelope may be retained at the time of the USSN \citep{Yao:2020ley}.
 ECSN and USSN natal kicks follow the same prescription as other NS natal kicks in the MM20 model.

 As in the SSE scenario, we select only those stars that have become unbound from their binary companion and ended their evolution as NSs in order to recover the single pulsar population.
 Note that the final velocities of single pulsars that originate in binaries may be different from their natal kicks.
 This is because pre-supernova orbital velocities contribute to the speeds of ejected pulsars, while the speeds of pulsars formed from secondaries may be impacted second-hand by both asymmetric natal kicks and symmetric mass loss (\citealt{Blaauw:1961} kicks) experienced by the primaries.
 We do not explicitly select pulsars based on their spin periods in the simulated population, even though millisecond pulsars are excluded from the single-pulsar data set.
 However, first-born pulsars in binaries disrupted by the second supernova represent only $\sim$1\% of the total simulated pulsar population, and only a fraction of these are likely to be millisecond pulsars, so this choice is unlikely to impact our conclusions.